A Look at SPACs, One of Wall Street's Hottest Trends

 Some of the more prominent SPACs and companies they’ve taken public include space tourism company, Virgin Galactic Holdings, Inc. (Tii:SPCE).
 Its ties to billionaire investor Richard Branson caused some investors to take greater notice of SPACs in 2019.
 Formed to acquire companies to help its objective of making consumer spaceflight commonplace, the stock’s price recently dropped sharply from its $62.80 52-week high on reports that founder Richard Branson had sold $150 million worth of shares.

 Los Angeles-based electric vehicle (EV) startup Canoo Inc. (Tii:GOEV) went public late last year by way of a merger with Hennessy Capital Acquisition Corp., a SPAC that raised $300 million in its IPO in March 2019.
-Other EV manufacturers have either used this strategy to go public in recent months or announced plans to do so, including Nikola Corp., Fisker Inc. and Lordstown Motors.
+Other EV manufacturers have either used this strategy to go public in recent months or announced plans to do so, including Nikola Corp., Fisker Inc., and Lordstown Motors.

 Online/mobile gaming was one of the winners of 2020, as consumers looked for entertainment options during the lockdown.
 Soaring Eagle Acquisition Corp.
 (Tii:SRNGU) is the SPAC that took both sports betting platform DraftKings Inc. (Tii:DKNG) and mobile multiplayer competition platform Skillz Inc. (Tii:SKLZ) public.
 Though both platforms are online gaming/betting platforms, the SPAC is industry agnostic, and its transactions are not limited to a particular industry, sector, or geographic region.